Formation Control via Rotation Symmetry Constraints: Symmetry in Graphs and Frameworks

 \subsection{Symmetry in frameworks}

 The embedding of symmetric graphs in Euclidean space is of interest, especially for formation control problems.
 In this direction, we now consider symmetry of frameworks \cite{Bernd2017sym}.
-A framework in $\mathbb{R}^2$ is defined as the pair $(\G,p)$, where $p: \V\rightarrow\mathbb{R}^2$ assigns each node in $\G$ a position in Euclidean space, used to represent the physical position of the agents in the network.
+A framework in $\mathbb{R}^2$ is defined as the pair $(\G,p)$, where $p: \V\rightarrow\mathbb{R}^2$ assigns each node in $\G$ a position in Euclidean space, which represents the physical position of the agents in the network.

 \begin{definition} Let $\Gamma$ be represented as a \emph{point group}, i.e., a subgroup of the orthogonal group $O(\mathbb{R}^2)$, via a homomorphism $\tau:\Gamma\rightarrow O(\mathbb{R}^2)$, which assigns to each $\gamma\in\Gamma$ an isometry in $\mathbb{R}^2$.
 A framework $(\G,p)$ is called \emph{$\tau(\Gamma)$-symmetric} if